Natolin: History

 In 1775, the village of Moczydło had 7 houses, and in 1785, 10 houses.
 In 1827, it had 10 houses and 80 inhabitants.
 Between 1850 and 1861, the population of Moczydło fought in court to lower costs of their feudal duties.
 Following the abolition of serfdom in 1864, the village was incorporated into the municipality of Wilanów.
-At the time it was inhabited by 131 people and included 360 ha privately owned farmland, and 36 ha of nobility-owned farmland.
-In 1905, there were 20 houses and 146 inhabitants.
+At the time it was inhabited by 131 people and included 360 ha of privately owned farmland, and 36 ha of nobility-owned farmland.
+In 1905, it had 20 houses and 146 inhabitants.

-Historical farming building at Wełniana Street in Natolin in 2006.
+Historical farming building at Wełniana Street in Natolin.

-In 1879, in Moczydło was built horse stable, owned by count Ludwik Józef Krasiński, and the village became specialised in breeding horses for the local upper class.
-In the 1930s, it became a supplier for the newly opened nearby Służewiec Horse Racing Track.
+In 1879, a horse stable owned by count Ludwik Józef Krasiński was built in Moczydło, while the village itself became specialised in breeding horses for the local upper class.
+In the 1930s, it became a supplier for the newly opened nearby Służewiec Racecourse.
 It operated until the beginning of the Second World War.
-Following the end of the war, the farmlands of Moczydło were nationalised, and in 1956, they were donated by the state to the Warsaw University of Life Sciences.
+Following the end of the conflict, the farmlands of Moczydło were nationalised, and in 1956, they were donated to the Warsaw University of Life Sciences.
 The ruins of the stable survive to the present day, now with the status of a protected cultural property.

-During the Second World War, while Warsaw was under the German occupation, the Natolin Woods near the Potocki Palace became the sight of one of the first war crimes committed by the Nazi Germany officers in the city.
+During the Second World War, while Warsaw was under the German occupation, the Natolin Woods near the Potocki Palace became a site of one of the first war crimes committed by the Nazi Germany officers in the city.
 Sometime between 13 and 17 November 1939, fifteen Polish men were executed by shooting.
 The bodies were exhumed in 1971, and in 2022, the tragedy was commemorated with a small monument erected near the palace.
 During the Warsaw Uprising, and following its end, the palace was devastated and plundered by German forces, together with other wealthy buildings in Natolin.

-In 1945, Potocki Palace was nationalised, and placed under the administration of the National Museum in Warsaw.
+In 1945, the Potocki Palace was nationalised, and placed under the administration of the Warsaw National Museum.
 It was renovated and turned into the official residence of the President of Poland, Bolesław Bierut.
 Later it was used by the Council of Ministers Office.
-In 1991, around 100 ha of the Natolin Park received the status of the nature reserve of the Natolin Woods.
-In 1992, the palace became the campus of the branch of the College of Europe.
-Around it were also built several other university buildings.
+In 1991, an area of approximately 100 ha in the Natolin Park received the status of a nature reserve under the name Natolin Woods.
+In 1992, the palace became the campus of the branch of the College of Europe, with several other university buildings being develop around it.